How TeE-Times Works For You

 Excellent technicians perform work at efficiency rates of 90% to 140%

-The TeE-Times concept allows calculating the technician efficiency accurately.
-Traditionally, technician efficiency cannot be calculated accurately since Point of Sale PoS) systems only allow the calculations for repair orders closed out in the PoS.
-If the technician has finished the work, and pay day has come, but the RO is not closed out yet, the billed time is not available in the report, but the work has been done.
+The TeE-Times concept allows for calculating the technician’s efficiency accurately.
+Traditionally, technician efficiency cannot be calculated accurately since Point of Sale (PoS) systems only allow the calculations for repair orders closed out in the PoS.
+If the technician has finished the work and payday has come, but the RO is not closed out yet, the billed time is not available in the report, but the work has been done.
 This leads to inaccurate tech efficiency values.
-Many shop owners then average the Tech efficiency over many months to eliminate the error, but that makes monitoring
+Many shop owners then average the Tech efficiency over many months to eliminate the error, but that makes monitoring difficult.

-Traditionally, technician efficiency cannot be calculated accurately since Point of Sale PoS) systems only allow the calculations for repair orders closed out in the PoS.
-If the technician has finished the work, and pay day has come, but the RO is not closed out yet, the billed time is not available in the report, but the work has been done.
-Worse, billed hours from ROs closed out in this time period, but with the work done in the pay period before get added to this pay period.
+Traditionally, technician efficiency cannot be calculated accurately since Point of Sale (PoS) systems only allow the calculations for repair orders closed out in the PoS.
+If the technician has finished the work, and payday has come, but the RO is not closed out yet, the billed time is not available in the report, but the work has been done.
+Worse, billed hours from ROs closed out in this time period, but the work done in the pay period before gets added to this pay period.
 This leads to inaccurate tech efficiency values.

 Many shop owners then average the tech efficiency over many months to eliminate the error, but that method makes monitoring on a weekly or even monthly basis to give feedback to the techs and instill positive change impossible.

 The TeE-Times system allows calculating the technician efficiency accurately since it uses the pickup workflow step as the trigger to calculate the worked hours and billed hours.
-Moreover, it allows calculating the tech efficiency for both methods and compare both values.
-In the image below the setting for creating any TeE-Time report can be set for either.
+Moreover, it allows for calculating the tech efficiency for both methods and comparing both values.
+In the image below, the setting for creating any TeE-Time report can be set for either.